Listening to the Pain of the World

-They say a parent loves her child so much that the child’s needs come first.
-Through exhaustion and fatigue, through early mornings and late nights, through rebellion, lies, and being ignored, a parent will ensure her child’s survival and even its thriving.
+They say a parent loves their child so much that the child’s needs come first.
+Through exhaustion and fatigue, through early mornings and late nights, through rebellion, lies, and being ignored, a parent will ensure their child’s survival and even its thriving.

 This is how I want to love the world.

 I want to love a world that sometimes destroys itself, that often exploits and oppresses, that honors greed, hatred and delusion, ignores reason and wisdom, and loses its way.

 I want to love it because that is the world we have.

 That is what I have learned in this election- to hold steady my ideals and vision for a free and just society while deeply acknowledging the truth of this moment, especially when these are exhaustingly incongruous.

 When two strings are out of tune with each other they cause dissonance.
 It is by deeply listening to this discordant sound that we can finely tune an instrument towards beauty and harmony.